Nathan602004/Xiaomi-Mi-A2-Stock-Camera/README.md

 - Visit the Official XDA thread (link below) and provide the current device, ROM and OS version you are on if you need assistance.

 ## Changelog
+# 7/30/18 (v7)
+- Added more files from Stock ROM for stability

 # 7/23/18 (v6)
 - Fix crash when using portrait mode